This creamy rabbit stew with white wine and tomatoes is great for festive dinners. You can serve it with rice, bread of your choice of homemade pasta.

 How to prepare rabbit stew

-Rabbits are easy to get during the Easter time, so you should not have a problem finding one in your local store.
-My rabbit was around 4 – 5 pounds, which is plenty enough for 4 adults + 4 children or 6 adults.
+Rabbits are easy to get in European stores all year around.
+Especially during the Easter time, many cultures cook rabbit for Easter.
+So you should not have a problem to finding rabbit even in your local store.
+My rabbit was around 4 – 5 pounds, which is plenty enough for 6 adults.